-The College may refuse admission to any applicant if it is necessary to protect the safety of the applicant or other individuals.
+The College reserves the right to refuse admission to any applicant it is necessary to protect the safety of the applicant or other individuals.
 When the College determines that there is an articulable, imminent, and significant threat, the College will document the following: (1) detailed facts supporting the rationale for denying admission; (2) the time period within which the refusal to admit shall be applicable and the supporting rationale for the designated time period; and (3) the conditions upon which the applicant that is refused would be eligible to be admitted.

-If admission is denied, an applicant may appeal the decision by following the College's Non-Academic Grievance Procedure.
-6-17-14
+An applicant may appeal the College's decision to deny admission by following the College's Non-Academic Grievance Procedure.